PetitPotam78/Active-Directory-Penetration-Testing-Lab/README.md

 ---

 ## 🔧 Engineering Insights & Remediation (Hardening)
-*As an engineer, identifying the flaw is only half the job.
-Here are the strategic fixes implemented in this lab to secure the infrastructure:*
+*Here are the strategic fixes implemented in this lab to secure the infrastructure:*

 ### **1. Identity & Access Management (IAM)**
 - **Disable Anonymous LDAP Binds**: Ensure `dsHeuristics` is configured to prevent unauthenticated enumeration.